- Home

 A.K.
 (Master's graduate in 2017) Graduate School of Interdisciplinary Information Studies, Cultural and Human Informatics Course

-It is generally said that "graduate students are at a disadvantage when job hunting," and I have found this to be true.
-In fact, I have seen many of my friends struggle with job hunting.
-For graduate students in the humanities, the spring to summer period of their second year of master's studies is when they often begin full-scale research and analysis, and they have no time for anything else, so it's no surprise that they are at a disadvantage when job hunting
+It's commonly said that graduate students are at a disadvantage when job hunting, and I personally feel that this is true.
+In fact, I've seen many of my friends struggle with their job hunts.
+For liberal arts graduate students, the spring and summer months of their second year of master's degree are often spent conducting serious research and analysis, leaving them with little time for anything else.
+Naturally, this puts them at a disadvantage.

 However, there are also benefits to being a graduate student.
 When asked the standard job-hunting question, "What did you work hardest on as a student?", you can proudly answer, "My research."
-The effort you put into research is surprisingly highly valued in job hunting.
-In addition, the perspective you gain through your daily research, which allows you to objectively view your own position, and the ability to persuasively assert your enthusiasm within that perspective, are valuable assets in job applications and interviews
+Research efforts are surprisingly highly valued in job hunting.
+Furthermore, the ability to objectively assess your position through daily research and the ability to persuasively assert your passion within that perspective are valuable assets in job applications and interviews.

-Looking back, I regret that I should have started job hunting seriously before the "job hunting ban" began.
-If I had gained experience with application forms and online tests through a summer internship during my first year of master's degree, when I had more time, and if I had been lucky enough to receive an informal job offer during my first year of master's degree, I might have been able to focus on research during my second year of master's degree
+Looking back, I regret not having started job hunting seriously before the "job hunting ban" began.
+If I had gained experience with application forms and online tests during my summer internship during my first year of graduate school, when I had more time, and had been lucky enough to receive a verbal job offer during my first year, I might have been able to focus on research during my second year of graduate school.

-That was my job hunt.
-I went to the interview in casual clothes and talked about the mistakes I made in my seminar presentation that day.
-I was hired by a company.
-I will be working in the consulting and research industry from 2017.
-I think I was able to promote myself as a graduate student, including all my strengths and weaknesses, which was appreciated in my job hunt
+However, when it came to my job hunt, I went to the company in casual clothes after school and spent the interview talking about how I messed up my seminar presentation that day.
+Starting in 2017, I will be working in the consulting and research industry.
+I think I was able to promote myself as a graduate student, including both my strengths and weaknesses, which was what made me stand out during my job hunt.

 A.T.
 (Master's degree, 2021) Graduate School of Engineering, Department of Electrical Engineering

 I received a job offer from an electronics manufacturer through a school recommendation.
-As a result of attending joint company information sessions held both inside and outside of the university while job hunting, I decided that I wanted to work for a company where I could utilize the field I had studied, so I started job hunting at companies that I could go to through the recommendation of my department
+During my job search, I attended joint company information sessions both inside and outside of my university.
+I decided I wanted to work for a company where I could utilize my academic background, so I applied to companies that offered a department recommendation.

-When applying for a technical position, you will generally undergo a "technical interview."
-Whenever I interviewed at a company, I prepared slides about my research and gave a 10-minute explanation of the content and significance of my research, as well as my outlook for future research activities.
-After that, I was asked questions mainly about the content of my research, the efforts I made in my research, and what other things I focused on outside of research.
-These questions were frequently asked at every company, so it's a good idea to think about what you want to say in advance
+When applying for a technical position, you typically undergo a "technical interview."
+For each interview, I prepared slides about my research and gave a 10-minute presentation explaining the content and significance of my research and my future research prospects.
+Afterward, I was asked questions about my research, the efforts I made in my research, and what I focused on outside of my research.
+These questions were frequently asked by companies, so it's a good idea to plan what to say in advance.

-The format of school recommendations will differ depending on your department, but in my case, I needed to receive an informal job offer in order to be recommended, and it was difficult to receive that offer by March.
-Also, my job search overlapped with my mid-term research presentation at the university, which was mentally tough, but I was finally able to receive the informal job offer in May.
-Even if you use a school recommendation, I think it's a good idea not to neglect job hunting, but to gather information on various companies and apply to them
+While the format of school recommendations varies depending on your department, in my case, I needed to receive a formal offer.
+It was difficult to receive this formal offer by March.
+Furthermore, my job search overlapped with the university's midterm research presentation, which was mentally challenging.
+However, I finally received the formal offer in May.
+Even if you use a school recommendation, it is a good idea to not neglect job hunting and to gather information on and apply to a variety of companies.

 Y.A.
 (Master's degree, 2021) Graduate School of Information Science and Technology, Department of Computer Science

-The biggest difference I felt between standard and recommended applications was the support provided by employees during the job search process.
+biggest difference I felt between standard and recommendation applications was the support provided by the company.
 With standard applications, unless you specifically request it, there are no opportunities for individual consultations before the selection process, such as alumni visits.
-Instead, you must gather information through internships and information sessions.
-On the other hand, with recommended applications, although this depends on your major, there are often information sessions within your department, and ample time was allotted for alumni visits.
-They also provided support to ensure a smooth selection process, and I felt like I was given significant preferential treatment.
+Instead, you have to gather information through internships and information sessions.
+On the other hand, with recommendation applications, while it depends on the major, there are often information sessions held within the department, and there was ample time to visit alumni.
+I felt like I was given significant preferential treatment, with support provided to help me succeed during the selection process.
 It's easy to talk about your specialty and use what you've done at university to highlight your accomplishments.
-While the acceptance rate for recommended applications is likely to be significantly higher than for standard applications, it's still likely to fail if you're not careful.
-While internships and information sessions are not required, gathering information as you would with a standard application and taking part in the selection process as practice will likely be helpful for recommended applications
+While it's likely that the acceptance rate for recommended applications is significantly higher than for regular applications, it's still likely that your application won't go well if you're not careful.
+While internships and information sessions aren't required, gathering information and taking the selection process as practice, just like for regular applications, are likely to be helpful for recommended applications.

-There are also disadvantages to applying for a recommendation, such as restrictions for each major and the general inability to decline, so I recommend thinking carefully before applying.
-In my case, I started my recommendation application in May and completed it by the end of the month, so I don't think there's any need to rush into applying.
-However, if possible, I think it's a good idea to take the opportunity to visit alumni.
-Seniors in your major will be kind enough to help you, which should be a great help mentally (I personally ended up asking for an alumni visit in May when I still hadn't received a job offer).
-If you're in trouble, it's a good idea to use support available to some majors, such as the Career Support Office or the Science and Engineering Collaborative Career Support Office.
-I think you'll get good advice when you're in the most difficult situation
+There are also drawbacks to recommended applications, such as restrictions for each major and the general inability to decline, so I recommend carefully considering your application.
+In my case, I started my recommended application in May and completed it by the end of that month, so I don't think there's any need to rush into applying.
+However, if possible, I recommend taking the opportunity to visit alumni.
+Seniors in your major will be very helpful, as they will be very helpful emotionally.
+(I personally found myself frantically requesting an alumni visit in May when I still hadn't received a job offer.)
+If you're in trouble, it's a good idea to utilize support available to some majors, such as the Career Support Office or the Science and Engineering Collaborative Career Support Office.
+You'll likely receive good advice when you're in the most difficult situation.